 Special Event Venues and Stadiums

 Retail stores and malls are currently allowed to open.
-Face coverings and capacity limitations apply within Kansas City, Missouri.
+Face coverings and capacity limitations no longer apply within Kansas City, Missouri.
 Visit individual store and shopping center websites for current operating procedures and revised schedules.

 Visit KC Visitor Center

 Visit KC's Downtown Visitor Information Center is currently closed to walk-in visits.
 Staff is available by phone and email during business hours, or you can keep up-to-date with Kansas City happenings via social media.

 For the most accurate and up-to-date local information surrounding Coronavirus, we encourage you to visit the following additional resources.

 - KCMO Health Department – Planning for a Pandemic

 - KC Event Hub - Guidelines for Outdoor Events & Races

 - Destinations International COVID-19 Travel Industry Resources

 - Centers for Disease Control and Prevention